 How can I watch Premier League matches?

 NBC Sports Group owns the rights to Premier League broadcasts in the U.S. Currently, NBC has broadcasts scheduled for NBC, NBC Sports Network, CNBC and USA.
-These channels are available with most subscription TV services, and you can also get them with over-the-top services like fuboTV, Hulu Live, PlayStation Vue and DIRECTV NOW.
+These channels are available with most subscription TV services, and you can also get them with over-the-top services like fuboTV, Hulu Live, and AT&T TV NOW.

 NBC Sports Network will host the most live matches with two available on most Saturdays and nearly all of the matches on Sundays and during the week.
 The late Saturday matches (typically starting at 12:30 or 3 p.m.
 ET) are likely to come on NBC.
 CNBC and USA will host random Saturday matches throughout the season.